Server patching is a critical aspect of maintaining the health and security of your servers, which are the backbone of your business operations.

 Minimizing downtime is the dream of every server owner, but patching often takes more time than necessary.
 So how can you get downtime as close to zero as possible?

 - Create a schedule to minimize downtime in coordination with departments and stakeholders across your organization.
 For instance, rotate rollouts among departments: One week, you can roll out in development; the next, in testing or production, and so on.

 - Establish a standard maintenance window for all but emergency (out-of-band) updates.

 - Communicate with users who are likely to be affected and back up all data that could be impacted.
 (Seems obvious, but you’d be surprised!)

-- Plan ahead and create a policy for emergency (out-of-band) updates: identifying affected servers, contacting owners for patch/reboot approval, patch testing.
+- Plan and create a policy for emergency (out-of-band) updates: identifying affected servers, contacting owners for patch/reboot approval, and patch testing.

 Because so much relies on server function, patches often interfere or conflict with other systems.
 That’s bad enough, but even worse, these problems are often discovered after the fact, resulting in operational failure and leading to extensive downtime as you troubleshoot, roll back, and mitigate the problem.

 - Pilot-test updates and determine installation requirements (for each version needed) prior to rollout.